I have been referred to Young Minds Matter. Does this mean I'm crazy?

 How do I get referred?

 The first step is usually to speak to your doctor, teacher or any other professional in your life.

-If we think we are the right place to help, we will offer what is called an “assessment” appointment.
-This appointment is usually around six weeks after we have been asked to see you – unless there were reasons to believe you couldn’t wait this long and you need to be seen straight away.
+If we think we are the right place to help, we will offer what is called an assessment appointment.
+This appointment is usually around six weeks after we have been asked to see you.
+If there are reasons to believe you couldn’t wait this long and you may be seen straight away.

 We are based in Grimsby, Fresheney Green Primary Care Centre.